THE “WHY” BEHIND THIS ARTICLE

 There is a field for a “User Icon”.
 There are two places you can store channel icons, one is in Tvheadend and the other is on the frontend systems where Kodi is being run.
 In my opinion it is better to store them on the frontend systems.
 I tried doing it in Tvheadend and had some weird issues as a result, such as Kodi freezing up when I attempted to exit the program.
 Such issues may or may not have been fixed in newer versions of Tvheadend and/or Kodi.
 In any case, you don’t need to add channel icons right now.
 When you are ready to do so, my suggestion is that you store them on the frontends running Kodi and then go to Kodi’s TV settings (System-Settings-TV) and in the Menu/OSD section, set the “Folder with channel icons” to the path where your channel icons are stored.
 But feel free to try doing it in Tvheadend if you like; if it works for you and doesn’t cause any problems then use that if you prefer.

 In some places in Tvheadend you may see a reference to “picons” – these are small, generally low resolution channel icons that often appear blurry in Kodi.
 In Europe and other parts of the world people often download archives of picons that correspond to the channels available from their satellite provider.
-Kodi doesn’t care what size icon you use; if it is too small it will upscale it and it will look bad, whereas if it is too large Kodi will reduce it to fit and it will be very clear.
+Kodi doesn’t care what size icon you use (nor what aspect ratio it is, even though their Wiki indicates otherwise); if it is too small it will upscale it and it will look bad, whereas if it is too large Kodi will reduce it to fit and it will be very clear.
 Therefore, if you have a choice between a large icon or a small one, larger is often better (within reason – you don’t need one that fills half the screen on your computer’s display).
 Since we don’t have packages of “picons” corresponding to the channels available on North American C- and Ku-band satellite, and since I wouldn’t touch them if we did, I suggest you use your favorite search engine’s image search feature to find channel logos.
 You can also try LyngSat Logo, but be careful because some of their logos are too small to display clearly in parts of Kodi.
 Another thing to beware of is logos that don’t contrast well with Kodi’s dark background.
 If you have any experience with programs like Photoshop or The Gimp, you will probably find yourself wanting to modify a few logos slightly to make them look better in Kodi.

 One additional point about storing the icons in Kodi is that they should be in PNG format, and should be named exactly the same as the channel name you gave the channel in the “Edit Channel” window.
 So for example, if you you have an icon for PBS East, it should be named PBS East.png.
 Yes, that means you will need to duplicate icons if you use the same icon for more than one channel (for example, even if you use the same icon for PBS East and PBS West, you’ll need two files, PBS East.png and PBS West.png).
 I would guess that icons in JPEG format (with a .jpg extension) might also work, but I have never tried it because I don’t care for JPEG artifacts.